NullCode1337/NullRAT/README.md

 - Upload files to victom's PC
 - Get some information about their PC
 - Execute command prompt commands (Thank you Sp00p)
+- Find victim's approximate location
 - Browse around their PC, see directory contents, and much more

 ## How to use:
 1) [Create a Discord bot and obtain it's token](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)
-2) Execute "Install Dependencies.bat" (On Linux: pip/pip3 install -r requirements.txt)
+2) Execute "Install Dependencies.bat"
 3) Fill up the empty variables & bot token in RAT.py
 4) Execute "Obfuscate and compile.bat"
 5) That should be everything